On this page

 After registration with the Dutch Commercial Register, the Dutch Health Care Inspectorate (Inspectie voor de Gezondheidszorg, IGZ) will ask you to fill in a questionnaire (Dutch).
 They use this questionnaire to determine if your care institution falls under their supervision.

-Self employment in human health activities
+Statistics: self-employment in human health activities

-Number of self employed persons in human health activities.
+Number of self-employed persons in human health activities.